 Again, you can either add content to your lessons one-by-one or you can bulk upload all your course content.

-One thing that I like about Teachable’s course builder is that it offers you a lot of flexibility when it comes to adding multiple content types to individual lessons.
+Another thing that I like about Teachable’s course builder is that it offers you a lot of flexibility when it comes to adding multiple content types to individual lessons.

 For example, you can add a video and a quiz, embed a pdf, add some text etc. to the same lecture easily and show them in any order you want.